- 1 Tyrant Xerxis

 Extra dice on melee damage rolls for Skorne models.
 While base to base with another Skorne model both gain an ARM buff.

-- Lurch - Spend 1-3 FURY to move nearby target Friendly Faction battlegroup warbeast that far.
+- Lurch - COST * RNG 6.
+Spend 1-3 FURY to move nearby target Friendly Faction battlegroup warbeast that far, in inches.

-- Tactical Supremacy - Low cost upkeep spell which grants target friendly faction model/unit Reposition.
-(Reposition - At the end of an activation in which it did not run or fail a charge, this model can advance up to its stated value, then its activation ends.)
+- Target friendly faction model/unit gains Reposition [3"].
+(Reposition [3"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 3", then its activation ends.)

 Analysis of Tyrant Xerxis